corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 - Enable the [clippy lint for wildcard imports](https://rust-lang.github.io/rust-clippy/master/index.html#/wildcard_imports) to catch glob imports in your code.
 - If you absolutely must use a prelude, use preludes for traits and macros only, not for types.
-- If you use a crate, which has a prelude, consider not using it and instead importing the types you need explicitly.
-This way, you can avoid conflicts down the road and make it easier to see where a type come from.
+- If you use a crate which has a prelude, consider not using it and instead importing the types you need explicitly.
+This way, you can avoid conflicts down the road and make it easier to see where a type comes from.